 Mae Kampong is the base of Flight of the Gibbon, the first zipline in Chiang Mai.
 We include this in one of our programs.

 Ban Mae Kampong is a Thai village.
 There are no tribal villages in the vicinity.

 Mae Kampong waterfall and Doi Mon Lan from where you have a view over Chiang Mai, Lamphun and Lampang provinces.

 Chae Sorn National Parks has hot springs which are the main attraction of the park.

-There are several waterfalls such as the Chae Sorn waterfall which is a six-tiered waterfall.
+There are several waterfalls such as the Chae Sorn waterfall which is six-tiered.
 Less visited falls are the Mae Peak, Mae Koon and Mae Mawn Falls.
-The park also has numerous cave systems including Pha-ngam, Mor, Luang and Loug Kae which are seldom visited.
+The park also has numerous cave systems including Pha-ngam, Mor, Luang and Loug Kae, which are seldom visited.

 Animal species in Chae Sorn National Park include serow, barking deer, mouse deer, Siamese Hare, Malayan flying lemur, langur, macaque, golden cat, porcupine, treeshrew and wild boar.
 Don’t count on seeing any of these through.

 Birdlife in Chae Son includes White-rumped Shama, Red Junglefowl, woodpecker, bulbul, barbet, Tailorbird, green pigeon, warbler, babbler and dove.